hitoshi-watase/sercrod/docs/reference/directives/import.md

   - If an element has `*template`, it is treated as a template declaration and is not rendered; `*import` on the same element will effectively never run.
 - `*include` is handled before `*import`.
 - `*import` then resolves and injects HTML into the element’s `innerHTML`.
-- After that, Nablla continues normal child rendering, which means:
+- After that, Sercrod continues normal child rendering, which means:
   - Directives inside the imported HTML are evaluated in the same pass.
   - Binding directives, event handlers, and nested loops inside the imported content work as expected.

 The `*import` directive itself is one-time per render pass:

 - Once processed, `*import` / `n-import` are removed, so the same element will not re-import content during the same render cycle.
-- Re-imports only occur if the surrounding Nablla host re-renders from scratch or if the element is re-created.
+- Re-imports only occur if the surrounding Sercrod host re-renders from scratch or if the element is re-created.

 #### Execution model